Farantir/MockITup/README.md

 if you dont have a webserver you can still use the application by doubleclicking the index.html.
 However, you wont be able to use the "Test on device" function.

+### Why PHP?
+dont worry.
+The Projekt is written entirely as a static Webpage in Javascript.
+The php file has only 45 loc and can be easyly replaced by another backend.
+Its sole purpouse is, to accept Mockups for the "test on device" feature and themporary store them on the server.

 ### Licensing
 It is intendet, that MockITup is free to use and modify for non comertial applications.
 If you want to use MockITup in your buisness please contact us *jakob.hippe@googlemail.com*,